 - 1. "Criminal activity" means any "racketeering activity" as defined in 18 U.S.C. § 1961.
-If §2T1.3(b)(1) applies, do not apply §4B1.3 (Criminal Livelihood), which is substantially duplicative. - 2.
-Whether "sophisticated means" were employed $(\S 2T1.3(b)(2))$ requires a determination similar to that in $\S 2F1.1(b)(2)$.
-An enhancement would be applied, for example, where the defendant used offshore bank accounts or transactions through corporate shells.
+If \$2T1.3(b)(1) applies, do not apply \$4B1.3 (Criminal Livelihood), which is substantially duplicative. - 2.
+"Sophisticated means," as used in §2T1.3(b)(2), includes conduct that is more complex or demonstrates greater intricacy or planning than a routine tax-evasion case.
+An enhancement would be applied, for example, where the defendant used offshore bank accounts or transactions through corporate shells. - 3.
+In determining the total tax loss attributable to the offense (see §1B1.3(a)(2)), all conduct violating the tax laws should be considered as part of the same course of conduct or common scheme or plan unless the evidence demonstrates that the conduct is clearly unrelated.
+See Application Note 3 of the Commentary to §2T1.1.